Boston Scientific (BSX) Q3 2017 Results - Earnings Call Transcript

 Michael F. Mahoney - Boston Scientific Corp.

 Yes.
 We didn't really want to overplay the weather card.
 We thought it was kind of 10 basis points to 20 basis points in the quarter, so had some impact and – but our teams did a really nice job.
 It had some impact on procedures, clearly, in Houston and in Florida.
 But overall, I think it just shows the balance and strength of the company, that diversified growth across Europe and Asia-Pac, and also, particularly with Europe's growth, which was a 9% operational growth with a benefit of a number of our new platforms, with the Eluvia, the DES, and the DCB, with the Resonate platform launching more quickly in Europe, as well as the impact of Symetis, as well as the growth of EP; it was significant in Europe.
-And again, all those platforms are coming to the U.S., so it gives us a lot of optimism for the U.S. growth as we head into 2018, 2019 and 2020 on the heels of these platforms that are performing very well in Europe.
+And again, all those platforms are coming to the U.S. So it gives us a lot of optimism for the U.S. growth as we head into 2018, 2019 and 2020 on the heels of these platforms that are performing very well in Europe.

 So, will there be upside from Medtronic's challenges?
-I think all companies have had challenges with Puerto Rico, and I think our team's done a really good job of limiting supply outages and having terrific contingency plans and back up resiliency plans in order to minimize those impacts that you're maybe seeing more strongly from other companies.
+I think all companies have had challenges with Puerto Rico, and I think our team's done a really good job of limiting supply outages and having terrific contingency plans and backup resiliency plans in order to minimize those impacts that you're maybe seeing more strongly from other companies.

 Lawrence Biegelsen - Wells Fargo Securities LLC